Motoi Sakuraba: Live performances

 During July 2003, Sakuraba held a live concert in Tokyo, Japan.
 He performed progressive rock interpretations of his music from games Star Ocean: Till the End of Time, Star Ocean: The Second Story, Star Ocean: Blue Sphere and Valkyrie Profile.
 His bandmates for this concert were bassist Atsushi Hasegawa (a member of the band Gerard) and drummer Toshihiko Nakamura.
 As noted, this concert was released on DVD and CD.
 At the same time as they were rehearsing for the concert, Hasegawa and Nakamura assisted in recording new material for the Director's Cut of Star Ocean: Till the End of Time.

 The following year, the trio performed another concert.
 The venue was smaller, but included music from Baten Kaitos and a couple of new, non-game-related pieces.
 This concert was not officially recorded and released, however.
 However, in 2006, a new concert was given in celebration of tri-Ace's Valkyrie Profile: Silmeria.

 In September 2011, Sakuraba and his band joined up with the Earthbound Papas in Kawasaki, led by former Final Fantasy series composer Nobuo Uematsu, to perform at Fantasy Rock Fest 2011.
 The event featured game music performances, along with new progressive rock pieces from both bands.
 The first six tracks that Sakuraba and his band played were sold at the event as a preview CD for his then-upcoming solo album After all..., which was released by Strange Days Records on October 19, 2011.

 In June 2015, Sakuraba performed at the Tales of Festival at the Yokohama Arena, being the first time he performed tracks from the Tales series at a live event.
 A selection of Sakuraba's music from the Dark Souls and Tales series was performed live at the Salle Pleyel concert hall in Paris in February 2017.
 The event, known as "Orchestral Memories", featured a guest appearance by Sakuraba.
 The 2020 Tales of Festival featured an original song by him called "Endless Journey", dedicated to the 25th anniversary of the series.

-Musical style

-Sakuraba takes the baroque and melodic Japanese progressive rock of the 1980s and expands it with his own trademark complex rhythms, emotional flutes, use of male choir, and heavy reverb.
-The lighter side of his style is a crossover between symphonic progressive rock, cinematic orchestra and new age.
-Sakuraba is also known for introducing many jazz-like improvisations to his music style.
-In recent years, he has made efforts towards expanding his style even further, becoming an accomplished symphonist and a versatile arranger.

 Works

-All works listed below were solely composed by Sakuraba unless otherwise noted.
+Note: this list is not comprehensive and consists mostly of notable works.